Waxing

 There is medium ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at very acute angle, so their combined tidal force is moderate.

-The Moon is 1 day young.
-Earth's natural satellite is moving from the beginning to the first part of current synodic month.
+The Moon is 1 day young and navigating from the beginning to the first part of the current synodic month.
 This is lunation 370 of Meeus index or 1323 from Brown series.

 The length of the current synodic month is 47 minutes shorter than the mean synodic month length.
 It is 5 hours and 22 minutes longer compared to 21st century's shortest synodic month length.

-2 days after point of perigee on 4 December 2029 at 10:38 in ♏ Scorpio.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next 10 days, until the Moon reaches the point of next apogee on 16 December 2029 at 13:58 in ♉ Taurus.
+2 days since point of perigee on 4 December 2029 at 10:38 in ♏ Scorpio the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next 10 days until the Moon reaches the point of next apogee on 16 December 2029 at 13:58 in ♉ Taurus.

 The Moon is 368 994 km (229 282 mi) away from Earth and getting further over the next 10 days until the point apogee when Earth-Moon distance is going to be 405 520 km (251 978 mi).

-Moon is in ascending node in ♐ Sagittarius at 09:51 crossing the ecliptic from South to North to meet descending node 14 days later on 20 December 2029 at 15:21 in ♊ Gemini.
+Moon is in ascending node in ♐ Sagittarius at 09:51 crossing the ecliptic from South to North.
+Lunar position remains north of if for the upcoming 14 days until Moon's next descending node later on 20 December 2029 at 15:21 in ♊ Gemini.

-1 day since the previous standstill on 5 December 2029 at 21:50 in ♐ Sagittarius when the Moon has reached South declination of ∠-23.574°, the lunar orbit is extending northward over the next 13 days to face maximum declination of ∠23.577° at the point of next northern standstill on 20 December 2029 at 00:22 in ♊ Gemini.
+1 day since the last southern standstill on 5 December 2029 at 21:50 in ♐ Sagittarius when the Moon has reached South declination of ∠-23.574° the lunar orbit is extending northward over the next 13 days to face maximum declination of ∠23.577° at the point of next northern standstill on 20 December 2029 at 00:22 in ♊ Gemini.

 In 14 days on 20 December 2029 at 22:46 in ♊ Gemini the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.